Governance

 Squires have access to mentors among the Knights, Dames and clergy, from whom they can find guidance in their spirituality as well as in their pursuit of life experience as they enter the workforce.

-History of Squires
+History of the Squires

 Squires of the Equestrian Order of the Holy Sepulchre of Jerusalem were established in 1923 by Baron de Lormais, chancellor of the Lieutenancy of France, who wanted to interest young people in works of charity and prayer in favor of the Christians of Palestine.
 Its statutes were adopted and approved by the Latin Patriarch of Jerusalem, who encouraged their adoption by other countries.
 The Squires disappeared during the Second World War, but after the war, France re-established the Squire movement which continues to grow today.